-This Green Tea Hibiscus Fruit Punch recipe is the perfect combination of refreshing fruity flavors and nutrition.
+This hibiscus green tea recipe is the perfect combination of refreshing fruity flavors and nutrition.
 This beverage is teeming with healthy ingredients, like green tea.
 It’s perfect served with ice and a mint sprig.

 I have spent more than a few days feeling tired all day long.
 Don’t you just hate those days?
 I committed to drinking green tea every day. and It’s truly the antidote to what ails you.